 The History of Whoo

-Gong Jin Hyang Seol line
+Gong Jin Hyang Brightening line

 Disclaimer: I personally translated the majority of facts and contents in this article from original Korean sources, so I kindly ask you to credit my work if you’re planning to use any of the information included in this guide.